Learning from Human Directional Corrections: Other Choices of

 \subsubsection{Analytic Center}

 Given a polytope $\boldsymbol{\Omega}=\{\boldsymbol{\theta} \,|\, \left\langle\boldsymbol{h}_i,\boldsymbol{\theta} \right\rangle+b_i<0, \,\, i=1,\cdots, m \}$, the analytic center is defined as

-As shown by \cite{atkinson1995cutting,nesterov1995cutting}, using the analytic center achieves a good trade-off in terms of simplicity and practical performance, which however does not easily lead to the volume reduction analysis in Lemma \ref{lemma6} as choosing the center of MVE.
+As shown by \cite{atkinson1995cutting,nesterov1995cutting}, the analytic center achieves a good trade-off in terms of simplicity and practical performance.
+However, it might not be friendly for analyzing the volume reduction compared to using the center of MVE.

+\begin{IEEEbiography}[{ }] {Wanxin Jin} is a postdoctoral researcher in the GRASP Laboratory at the University of Pennsylvania.
+He received the Ph.D. degree in Autonomy and Control at Purdue University in 2021.
+From 2016 to 2017, he was a Research Assistant at Technical University Munich, Germany.
+Wanxin's research interests include robotics, control, machine learning, and optimization, with emphasis on learning, planning, and control of robots as they interact with the world and humans. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Todd D. Murphey} received his B.S. degree in mathematics from the University of Arizona and the Ph.D. degree in Control and Dynamical Systems from the California Institute of Technology.
+He is a Professor of Mechanical Engineering at Northwestern University.
+His laboratory is part of the Center for Robotics and Biosystems, and his research interests include robotics, control, machine learning in physical systems, and computational neuroscience. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Zehui Lu} received the M.S. degree in mechanical engineering from the University of Michigan, Ann Arbor, MI, USA, in 2019.
+Between January 2020 and July 2020, he was a research engineer at UM Ford Center for Autonomous Vehicles (FCAV) and ROAHM LAB, all with the University of Michigan.
+Currently, he is working toward the Ph.D. degree in aeronautics and astronautics engineering at Purdue University, West Lafayette, IN, USA.
+His current research interests include autonomy, control, and optimization, and their applications in robotics and multi-agent systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Shaoshuai Mou} is an Associate Professor in the School of Aeronautics and Astronautics at Purdue University.
+Before joining Purdue, he received a Ph.D. in Electrical Engineering at Yale University in 2014 and worked as a postdoc researcher at MIT for a year after that.
+His research interests include multi-agent system, control and learning, robotics control, human-robot teaming, resilient autonomy, and also experimental research involving autonomous air and ground vehicles.
+Dr. Mou co-directs Purdue University’s Center for Innovation in Control, Optimization and Networks (ICON), which aims to integrate classical theories in control/optimization/networks with recent advances in machine learning/AI/data science to address fundamental challenges in autonomous and connected systems. \end{IEEEbiography}